 For lunch, I went to Trattoria Caprese who do a 3 course lunch for only €12.
-I had the fish paccheri, the fish with salad and tiramisu which were all delicious and big portions so great value for money!
+I had the fish paccheri, the fish with salad and tiramisu which were all delicious and were big portions so it was great value for money!

 In the evening, I went to a little pasta shop called La Bottega della Gina for their handmade tortellini.
 I had the mixed one which is worthwhile to get if you want to try many of the flavours.